davidtchiu/davidtchiu.github.io/teaching/cs261/lab3.lib/index.md

 - Now notice that there are three abstract methods without implementations.
 They are described, as follows:

-  - An abstract method `void checkout(String patron, String due)`.
+  - An abstract method `public void checkout(String patron, String due)`.
 This method eventually handles processing for a patron to check out a book.
 A due date also is recorded.

-  - An abstract method, `void returned()`.
+  - An abstract method, `public void returned()`.
 This method eventually handles processing for when a book is returned after having been checked out.

-  - An abstract method `String circulationStatus()`.
+  - An abstract method `public String circulationStatus()`.
 This method will eventually indicate whether the book is on the shelves, checked, or non-circulating in the reference collection.

 - **Note:** You might be anxious to test out all the methods that you wrote for this class, but as you might remember from lecture, you can't instantiate an abstract class!
 This means you must wait until you've implemented its concrete subclasses...